 Use the following page jumps to find answers quickly or scroll down this page to read the full article.
 These are some of the most frequently asked questions I receive from teachers changing careers.

-- What career is right for me?
+- What career is right for me outside of the classroom?

 - What companies or businesses hire teachers?